Forming young minds and hearts in what is True, Good, and Beautiful.

 The Faculty

-Our teachers will be the "Living Curriculum".
-We believe the quality of a school never rises higher than the loves of the teacher.
-We seek faculty who model intellectual rigor fused with humility.
+Our teachers will be the living curriculum.
+The quality of a school never rises higher than the loves of the teacher.
+We will seek faculty who model intellectual rigor fused with humility, who love their subjects deeply, and who see teaching as a vocation.
+All faculty will affirm our statement of faith.

 Discipline